Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-Rowley et al.\cite{QCriticality} suggested that FE transition of $SrTiO_3$ is occurred at higher than $50~K$ and quantum criticality arises down to $3~K$.
-The FE phase transition temperature is determined by our experiment as $51~K$ at the observed highest $Q$-factor of the modes $TE_{2,1,1}$, and $TM_{2,1,1}$ in the Q-factor characteristic curves with respect to temperature (Fig.\ref{STO3}).
-Also in terms of maximum transmission $(S_{21})$ of the characteristic curves as shown in the $Fig.\ref{STO4}$, the FE transition temperature is apparently around $51~K$.
-This indication is not so clear due to the flat region around transition temperature as a consequence of lower rate of change of transmission intensity due to corner variation of rhombohedral crystal symmetry in the transition zone of tetragonal to rhombohedral symmetry.
-As an observation of other structural symmetry transition on the basis of this transmission characteristics, the crystal unit structural transition temperature from cubic to tetragonal shape may be identified as about $105~K$ according to the observed noisy tilt of transmission $(S_{21})$ in the transmission characteristic curve $(Fig.\ref{STO4})$.
-Similarly a peak in the curve of frequency-temperature characteristics are observed at this temperature (Fig.\ref{STO1}).
-Plausibly, the noisy part of the curve close to the tilt is the effect of geometric frustration of the crystal unit at the beginning of cubic to tetragonal structural transition, where atoms tend to stick to non-trivial positions on a regular crystal lattice conflicting inter-atomic forces leading to different structures\cite{STO-trivialPos}.
-Hence, it reveals the change of local arrangement of the crystalline lattice.
-However the non-trivial influence of thermal diffuse scattering is inevitable, a detailed examination shows that transmission noise of $TM_{2,1,1}$ mode is at higher or different temperature than $TE_{2,1,1}$ mode ($Fig.\ref{STO4}$) revealing different response of lattice among the modes.
-The frequency shifts $\bigtriangleup\omega'$ and $\bigtriangleup\omega''$ in $Fig.\ref{STO1}$ is due to the square of the imaginary frequency $\tilde{\omega}_q^2$ (see equation-\eqref{eq:Freeenergy9}) as a consequence of anomaly of imaginary permittivity relating to the temperature dependent soft-mode\cite{DisplaciveFE}.
-In addition, as the coefficient $\alpha_\circ (T-T_\circ)$ of equation-\ref{eq:Freeenergy1} is equivalent to $\tilde{\omega}_q^2$ (see equation-\eqref{eq:Freeenergy9}), the measure of frequency shift reveals the strength of $P_s$ and the depth of the double-well potential (see equation-\eqref{eq:Freeenergy2}).\
+Rowley et al suggested the FE transition of $SrTiO_3$ as higher than $50~K$ and observed quantum criticality down to $3~K$ temperature\cite{QCriticality}.
+Our measured FE transition temperature is close to $51~K$ indicating a slight discontinuity in the derivative of $(S_{21})$ near the maxima-point of transmission of the curves as shown in the $Fig.\ref{STO4}$.
+The flat region around transition temperature is due to lower rate of change of transmission intensity.
+Also, the FE phase transition temperature is confirmed showing the near highest $Q$-factor of the $TE_{2,1,1}$, and $TM_{2,1,1}$ modes in the characteristic curves approximately at $51~K$ (Fig.\ref{STO3}).
+We suggest that the crystal goes under a transition by crystal unit cell structural change from cubic into tetragonal shape at temperatures higher than $51~K$.
+This transition temperatures may be identified to be about $105~K$ according to the observed noisy tilt in the transmission $(S_{21})$ characteristics with respect to temperature $(Fig.\ref{STO4})$, and similarly a tilt in the curve of frequency-temperature characteristics are observed (Fig.\ref{STO1}).
+Plausibly, the noisy tilt is the cause of geometric frustration of the crystal unit at the beginning of cubic to tetragonal structural transition, where atoms tend to stick to non-trivial positions on a regular crystal lattice conflicting inter-atomic forces leading to different structures\cite{STO-trivialPos}.
+Hence, it allows direct imaging of local arrangement in the crystalline lattice with atomic resolution.
+However, due to the non-trivial influence of thermal diffuse scattering, a detailed examination of the image comparison shows that transmission noise level of $TM_{2,1,1}$ mode is higher or different in temperature scale than $TE_{2,1,1}$ mode ($Fig.\ref{STO4}$).
+The frequency shifts $\bigtriangleup\omega'$ and $\bigtriangleup\omega''$ in $Fig.\ref{STO1}$ due to soft mode is a measure of the depth of double-well potential, and the strength of spontaneous polarization ($P_s$).
+The coefficient $\alpha_\circ (T-T_\circ)$ of free energy equation (equation in the caption of Fig.\ref{STO}) is the measure of strength of $P_s$ and the depth of the double-well potential forming a two-level system (Fig.\ref{STO}).
+The frequency shifts $\bigtriangleup\omega'$ and $\bigtriangleup\omega''$ in $Fig.\ref{STO1}$ is a measure of the square of the imaginary frequency $\tilde{\omega}_q^2$ (see equation-\eqref{eq:Freeenergy9}) of temperature dependent soft-mode\cite{DisplaciveFE}.\